Nicomachean Ethics: Books II–III: Concerning excellence of character, or moral virtue

 Virtues are hexeis—none of the other qualities of the soul are chosen, and none is praiseworthy in the way that virtue is.

 As with the productive arts (technai), with virtues of character the focus must be on the making of a good human in a static sense, and on making a human that functions well as a human.

 In II.7 Aristotle gives a list of character virtues and vices that he discusses in Books II and III.
 This list differs between the Nicomachean and Eudemian Ethics.
 He reiterates that it is not meant to be exhaustive.

 Aristotle also mentions some "ways of observing the mean" that involve feelings or emotions: a sense of shame, for example, is sometimes praised, or said to be in excess or deficiency.
 Righteous indignation (nemesis) is a sort of mean between schadenfreude and envy.
 Aristotle says he intends to discuss such cases later, before the discussion of Justice in Book V. But the Nicomachean Ethics does not discuss righteous indignation there (which is however discussed in the Eudemian Ethics Book VIII).

 Aristotle says that in practice people tend by nature towards the more pleasurable of the vicious extremes, and therefore to them the virtuous mean appears to be relatively closer to the less pleasant extreme.
-For this reason it is a good practice to steer toward the extreme that is less pleasant while you are hunting for the mean, which will help to correct for that tendency.
+For this reason it is a good practice to steer toward the extreme that is less pleasant while one is hunting for the mean, which will help to correct for that tendency.
 However this rule of thumb is shown in later parts of the Ethics to apply mainly to some bodily pleasures, and Aristotle asserts it to be wrong as an accurate general rule in Book X.